sergiionyx/nerd-blog/README.md

 ## Description

-This Full Stack Blog allows developers to read, post, and manage their posts revolving around the world of technology.
+This Nerd Blog allows developers to read, post, and manage their posts revolving around the world of technology.
 Users are able to create accounts with secure passwords allowing them to edit and delete their posts.